matrix-org/synapse/UPGRADE.rst

 ===================

 **Note: Sending emails and/or SMS will not work in this release without config changes.
-Notably this will affect the ability to register via email or phone number.
+Notably this will affect the ability to register via email or phone number.**

 Previous versions of Synapse delegate the sending of emails and SMS to an identity server by default.
 In most cases this server is vector.im or matrix.org.
 Email and SMS are often used as part of registration and account recovery.

-In Synapse 1.4,0, for security and privacy reasons, the homeserver will no longer delegate email or SMS to an identity server by default and instead the server administrator will need to explicitly decide how they would like email and SMS to be sent.
+In Synapse 1.4.0, for security and privacy reasons, the homeserver will no longer delegate email or SMS to an identity server by default and instead the server administrator will need to explicitly decide how they would like email and SMS to be sent.

-In the medium term the vector.im and matrix.org identity servers will disable sending email and SMS entirely, however in order to ease the transition they will retain the capability to send email and SMS for a limited period.
+In the medium term the vector.im and matrix.org identity servers will disable sending email and SMS for homeservers entirely, however in order to ease the transition they will retain the capability to send email and SMS for a limited period.
 Email will be disabled on XXX (giving 2 months notice).
 Disabling SMS will follow some time after that once SMS sending support lands in Synapse.